 Q: Do you take regular exercise and if so, what?

-Q: What's the worst illness you have had?
+Q: What is the worst illness you’ve had?

-A: I am very lucky to have had a lifetime of good health.
+A: I am very lucky to have had good health and have never had a serious illness.

 Q: How healthy is your diet?

 A: As a nutritional therapist, I eat well because it helps me feel well.
 I couldn’t do the job I do and eat a junk food diet, could I?
 I don't follow any particular diet, but I do tend to eat a low GI, wholefood diet with plenty of vegetables and some eggs, meat and fish.
 Some days I do intermittent fasting, so I will have a later breakfast and finish eating by 7pm.
 I do this because it makes me feel well, not because it is a fad or fashion.
 I like to be organised, so I like meals that I can cook once and eat twice.
 Open my fridge and you will usually find something left over from yesterday for today’s lunch - it is usually some sort of salad packed with seasonal veggies at this time of the year.
 I like to try new recipes and have lots of ideas for nourishing and handy lunches that I will be sharing on The Big Lunch weekend, June 5 to 6.

 Of course - doesn’t everyone?!
 I prefer not to think about them as bad habits though.
 As long as I eat well most of the time and exercise most days, I don't feel bad about the occasional indulgence.
 I think there is room in everyone’s diet for a treat every now and then.
 Chocolate, ice cream or my mum’s chocolate cake please!
 Those are tasty treats I will definitely share on The Big Lunch weekend, June 5-6.